Admissions

 Our Community Partners

-The school is partnering with the Herongate Club in Hungerford, a volunteer community club providing sport, leisure and learning facilities for the benefit of the whole community.
-In addition, the school will provide links with other community based groups and projects, such as horse riding at a nearby British Horse Society (BHS) approved riding school.
-Horse riding offers the pupils a sense of achievement, as well as an opportunity for enjoyment and to grow independence and confidence.
+The school partners with the Herongate Club in Hungerford, a local, not-for-profit, charity which provides sport, leisure and learning facilities for the benefit of the whole community.
+In addition, the school links with other community based groups and projects, such as Hungerford Town Football Club, Hungerford RFC, Hungerford Leisure Centre, Hungerford Hub, Hungerford Allotment Holders Association (HAHA), Enborne Equestrian Centre. and Lambourne RDA.